msekletar/prefixdevname/README.md

 is not an issue when naming scheme is already used at system installation time and network configuration is generated using prefix based names.

-User-defined prefix must be ASCII string that matches following regular expression, [[:alpha]]+ and must be shorter than 15 characters.
+User-defined prefix must be ASCII string that matches following regular expression, [[:alpha:]]+ and must be shorter than 15 characters.

 Another limitation is that your prefix can not conflict with any other well-known prefix used for NIC naming on Linux.